 Is tip baiting ever justified?

+Many customers feel justified in removing a tip if a serious mistake happens.
 Maybe your driver completely ignored your delivery instructions, left the order at the wrong address, or made a rude comment to you when they dropped off the order.
 Lowering or removing your tip may be justified in that case.

 Lowering your tip could be also be justified if your original tip was a mistake.
 Sometimes customers accidentally tip a percentage of the order instead of a flat amount and only realize their mistake after receiving their final receipt.